IAmTheTable/PEParser/README.md

 You can use the member functions as you wish!

 # More info
-NOTE: This library is still very **WIP**
+NOTE: This library is still very **WIP**.

+Also feel free to offer me recommendations to improve.

-Feel free to take a look at the Source.cpp file to reference
+Finally if you need help, take a look at the Source.cpp file to reference.